Yale-BIM/f21-assignments/assignment-1/README.md

-    - Edit the `generate_target.launch` script in the shutter_lookat package so that it runs your new node (publish_target_relative_to_zed_camera.py) in addition to all the nodes that it already launches.
+    - Edit the `generate_target.launch` script in the shutter_lookat package so that it runs your new node (publish_target_relative_to_zed_camera.py) in addition to all of the nodes that it already launches.

         > [Roslaunch](http://wiki.ros.org/roslaunch) is a tool for easily launching multiple ROS nodes.
 Roslaunch scripts are written in XML format, according to [this specification](http://wiki.ros.org/roslaunch/XML).